 Beyond the numbers

-throughout this site
+The photographs throughout this site are my own.

-I've always been drawn to landscapes and cityscapes where structure reveals itself gradually: the way buildings layer, how light picks out contour and detail, the patterns you only see when you look carefully rather than quickly.
+I've always been drawn to landscapes and cityscapes where structure reveals itself gradually, the way buildings layer, how light picks out contour and detail, the patterns you only see when you look carefully rather than quickly.
+That's how I approach a business.
+The surface tells one story.
+What sits underneath is usually more interesting.

 Recommendations